 You can use the above QR code to connect directly to the course details.

-The MA Health and Wellbeing course is a well thought out programme for anyone working within Health provision, and the ability to tailor it to your own speciality is invaluable.
-This course will give you the skills and knowledge ro provide evidence based health care.
-The ability to study online with the support of UHI tutors makes the course flexible enough to study alongside work and family commitments at a pace that is achievable.
+The MA Health and Wellbeing course is a well thought out programme for anyone working within health provision, and the ability to tailor it to your own speciality is invaluable.
+This course will give you the skills and knowledge to provide evidence-based health care.
+The ability to study online, with the support of the university's tutors, makes the course flexible enough to study alongside work and family commitments at a pace that is achievable.